jlsalvador/simple-registry/README.md

 ## 🔒 Authentication Model

 You can define, using regular expressions, which users and groups have access to specific repositories.

 Simple Registry evaluates requests in three tiers:

-1. **Anonymous:** Mix public/private repositories.
+1. **Anonymous:** Mixes public and private repositories.
 2. **Basic Auth:** Defines users and groups for basic authentication.
    Passwords are hashed using bcrypt.
 3. **Bearer Token:** Supports issued tokens with built-in expiration validation.

 ---